Factbox - Ebola cases in the United States

 NBC CAMERAMAN

-Ashoka Mukpo, an American freelance television cameraman working for NBC News in Liberia, arrived in the United States on Monday and is being treated at Nebraska Medical Center in Omaha.
-He was reported in stable condition on Wednesday.
+Ashoka Mukpo, an American freelance television cameraman working for NBC News in Liberia, was flown out of the country for treatment at Nebraska Medical Center in Omaha.

-NBC, which announced the case last week, said Mukpo, 33, quarantined himself immediately after he began to feel ill and later went to a Doctors Without Borders treatment centre, where he tested positive for Ebola.
+Mukpo, 33, was declared free of the virus on Oct.
+21. "Recovering from Ebola is a truly humbling feeling.
+Too many are not as fortunate and lucky as I've been.
+I'm very happy to be alive," he said in a Twitter post this week.

-The hospital has said Mukpo is being treated with experimental drug brincidofovir from Chimerix Inc.
+The NBC crew who worked with Mukpo also returned to the United States and were ordered into quarantine after violating their voluntary confinement.

 LIBERIAN IN DALLAS